-Pali Ganpati or Ballaleshwar Temple is dedicated to Lord Ganesh and is one of the eight Ashtavinayak Temples of Pune in Maharashtra.
+Pali Ganpati or Ballaleshwar Temple is dedicated to Lord Ganesha and is one of the eight Ashtavinayak Temples of Pune in Maharashtra.
 The temple is located in Pali village, Raigad district.
 Ballaleshwar means the God of Ballalesh.
-It is interesting to note that this is the only temple dedicated to Lord Ganesh named after his devotee.
+It is interesting to note that this is the only temple dedicated to Lord Ganesha named after his devotee.
 If one has to follow a sequence when visiting the Ashtavinayak Temples, the Pali Ganpati Temple has to be visited third.

 Pali Ganpati History